cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Both client and server may use implicit internal state objects to keep necessary material for the OPRF and AKE, `client_state` and `server_state`, respectively.

-The client state may have the following named fields:
+The client state may have the following fields:

-- password, the input password; and
+- password: The client's password.
-- blind, the random blinding inverter returned by `Blind()`; and
+- blind: The random blinding inverter returned by `Blind()`.
-- client_ake_state, the client's AKE state if necessary.
+- client_ake_state: The client's AKE state if necessary.

 The server state may have the following fields:

-- server_ake_state, the server's AKE state if necessary.
+- server_ake_state: The server's AKE state if necessary.

 The rest of this section describes these authenticated key exchange messages and their parameters in more detail. {{cred-retrieval}} discusses internal